oracle/bots-node-sdk/MESSAGE_MODEL.md

 ## Code Samples <a name="samples">

-All samples below create a CMM message type.
-In a custom component, the message created can be sent using `context.reply(message)`.
+All of the following examples create a CMM message type.
+In a custom component, you use `context.reply(message)` to send the created message.
-In an entity event handler, the message created can be sent using `context.addMessage(message)`.
+In an entity event handler, you use `context.addMessage(message)`.

 ### Creating a Text Message with Action Buttons <a name="textMessage">

-To create a text message with actions buttons, we first use the [postbackActionObject](https://oracle.github.io/bots-node-sdk/MessageModel.html#.postbackActionObject) function to create each button action, and then the [textConversationMessage](https://oracle.github.io/bots-node-sdk/MessageModel.html#.textConversationMessage) function to construct the message object.
+To create a text message with actions buttons, first use the [`postbackActionObject`](https://oracle.github.io/bots-node-sdk/MessageModel.html#.postbackActionObject) function to create each button action, and then use the [`textConversationMessage`](https://oracle.github.io/bots-node-sdk/MessageModel.html#.textConversationMessage) function to construct the message object.

 ```javascript
 const messageModel = context.getMessageModel();